dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 A tricky concept about relevance in IR is that `we want at the same time a document to have a good description regarding its content (description), but also to be discriminated from other documents (discrimination)`.

+**Relevance Levels**:

-Some of the main `relevance levels` categories are: System, Topical, and Cognitive relevance levels:
+Some of the main relevance level categories comprised of the: System, Topical, and the Cognitive relevance level:

 * **System relevance level**: the relationship between query and document